History, tourist information, and nearby accommodation

 To the south of the hall is a dining room and kitchen area with bedchambers above.
 Set into the centre of this space is a large fireplace with a bread oven.

-Aside from this there are several subsidiary buildings, including three barns and a circular 14th century dovecote, all bounded by a very high (16 ft) 15th century wall and arched gateway.
+Aside from this, there are several subsidiary buildings, including three barns and a circular 14th-century dovecote, all bounded by a very high (16 ft) 15th-century wall and arched gateway.
 The major barn is mostly 18th century but incorporates building stone from the medieval building.
-About 80 fet away is a second barn, this time thatched.
+About 80 feet away is a second barn, this time thatched.
 This was thought to have been used as a tithe barn.
-A third, ruinous building stands to the north west and is thought to have been used as a wagon shed.
+A third, ruinous building stands to the north-west and is thought to have been used as a wagon shed.

 This was an odd site to visit; there's no question that the medieval buildings held lots of interest, but the signage seemed underwhelming, so I was left to guess at some of the details.
 But the sense of history is almost palpable.
 Stoke sub Hamdon is not a grand monastic ruin, but a small foundation by one local lord who wanted to ensure that the souls of he and his household were looked after by priests.
 How many other small foundations like this once existed in rural areas, serving one family's interests?
 The Priory buildings have obviously been through several major transformations, but we should be thankful that so much has survived.
 It is fascinating to see this small religious site and wonder how the priests who served here lived and worked.

 There is no obvious parking area.
 I just parked along the road through the village and walked.
-The site was open; indeed, I was the only one around, and had the whole site to myself.
-I rather got the impresion that very few people visit the priory, which is a shame, as I found it quite enjoyable.
+The site was open; indeed, I was the only one around and had the whole site to myself.
+I rather got the impression that very few people visit the priory, which is a shame, as I found it quite enjoyable.